stax76/awesome-mpv/README.md

 # Awesome mpv [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of mpv resources.
+A curated list of mpv related projects, this page is new and currently under construction, feedback is welcomed.

 # Media Players